Education in Suriname: Elementary school

 Between the ages of four and twelve children attend elementary school.
-In Suriname this is known as the "basisschool", which literally translates too "foundation school".
+In Suriname this is known as the "basisschool", which literally translates to "foundation school".
 This form of education consists of eight grades.
 Grade 1 and grade 2 is what was previously known as kindergarten in Suriname.
 Grade 3 to grade 8 is what is known as the GLO (Ordinary Primary Education) in Suriname.

 More than 90% percent of all children attend primary school.
 The number of dropouts was high until 2020, when Suriname announced changes to their education system to combat this issue.
 Some of the elementary schools are run by religious organizations.
 These organizations receive subsidies from the government.
 Of all elementary schools, 51% are public, 48% are religious and 1% are private.
 Schools start at 8:00 AM and close at 12:30 PM.

 Secondary education

 After finishing elementary school, children attend high school.
 In Suriname this is called voorgezet onderwijs (lit. "continued education").
 This level of education is divided in the onderbouw (introduction level), middenbouw (middle level) and bovenbouw ("last level").